x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/add-or-remove-retention-tags.md

 ---

-# Add retention tags to or remove retention tags from a retention policy
+# Add retention tags to or remove retention tags from a retention policy in Exchange Online

 > [!NOTE]
 > To proactively retain or delete mailbox content for information governance in Microsoft 365, we recommend that you use [retention policies and retention labels](/microsoft-365/compliance/retention) from the [Microsoft 365 compliance center](https://compliance.microsoft.com), instead of messaging records management that's described on this page.
 However, you should continue using messaging records management to move messages to archive mailboxes.